Walker homers twice, Diamondbacks rout Rockies 8-0

+PHOENIX (AP) — The Arizona Diamondbacks had a day off on the Fourth of July.

+That meant fireworks at Chase Field a day later — and not just pyrotechnics.

-PHOENIX (AP) — Christian Walker hit two homers and drove in a career-high five runs, leading the Arizona Diamondbacks to an 8-0 victory over the Colorado Rockies on Friday night.
+Christian Walker hit two homers and drove in a career-high five runs, leading the Diamondbacks to an 8-0 victory over the Colorado Rockies on Friday night.

 The Diamondbacks sent 11 batters to the plate in a six-run fifth inning, highlighted by Walker’s three-run shot off Rockies reliever Jesus Tinoco.
 Diamondbacks starter Zack Greinke got the win in his last start before heading to the All-Star Game.

+“I wouldn’t say I’m trying to hit home runs,” said Walker, who has 17 this season.
+“They tend to come in bunches.
+Maybe I’m swinging a little more uphill than I usually do.”

 Greinke (10-3) shut out the Rockies on four hits through seven innings, striking out nine.
+Colorado was shut out for the fourth time this season.

+“Total command of all pitches, fastball location, really good change, his change-up in the high 80s has Grade A action down,” Rockies manager Bud Black said.
+“We couldn’t get underneath that ball to get it elevated.”

-Alex Avila added a two-run double to help the the Diamondbacks end a three-game losing streak.
+Alex Avila added a two-run double to help the Diamondbacks end a three-game losing streak.
 The Rockies lost their fourth in a row, and their club record eight-game winning streak against the Diamondbacks came to an end.

 Greinke raised his career strikeout total to 2,543, and moved past Bartolo Colon (2,535) and Javier Vazquez (2,536) for 32nd on the career strikeout list.
 Greinke reached 10 wins before the All-Star break for the fourth consecutive season.